 I'm in my early 30s.
 I used Neutrogena Healthy Skin Night daily for several years until I switched to .05 Retin-A once in three days.
 0.05 is my tolerance limit.
 The gels contain alcohol.
 I went for the cream.
 Compared to retinol, the effect is similar.
 Neutrogena is already cheap enough but Retin A saves me a lot of time, and some money.
 After all I am a male.
 I like things fast and easy, with no extra pampering.:)

-NOTE: The few times I have experienced flaking it has between my eyebrows, beside my nostrils and on my chin.
-That seems to be a common thing.
-If your skin does't get used to it keep in mind that you can apply less or avoid applying Retin-A on those areas entirely.
-Different parts of the face have different levels of sensitivity.
+The few times I have experienced flaking it has between my eyebrows, beside my nostrils and on my chin.
+That seems to be a common thing for other people.
+If your skin does't acclimate with time, keep in mind that you can apply less or avoid entirely applying Retin-A on those areas.
+That way you avoid side effects entirely while benefiting maximally from Retin-A.

 I have waited almost a year before posting here.
 I spent many months pouring over reviews to reassure myself we had taken the right course.
 My son started breaking out horribly at 14-cysts and whiteheads.
 He began retin a and doxy last july.
 We started the doxy first and things started really clearing up.
 A week later we started tretinoin.
 Honestly there were late nights where i read this forum and cried thinking i had messed up.
 The worst of the cysts did clear, but he did break out still and the healing process was rough.
 We used a small pea sized amount three times a week.
 Usually on clean skin but sometimes sans shower.
 Really and truly that is all it takes.
 Be careful with this stuff.
 His face at first was more oily as it was summer and humid.
 In the winter we backed off to twice a week cause it caused dryness.
 Yes there was some redness as well.
 Around march he became pretty happy with things.
 Some scarring and Still pih that bugged him but the pih was fading.
 Breakouts were minimal and typically just a small whitehead here and there, though they seemed to leave pih more than normal.
 So he was heading to florida for spring break and we took him off the doxy and retin for fear of him forgetting sunscreen and hoped he was just ok at this point.
 A week after he came back he had a cyst and was breaking out again.
 So back on the meds we went.
 Cyst began healing quickly.
 It took about a month to a month and a half to get things back under control.
 Still occasional white heads but small and dont last long.
 Still pih, but honestly hes lived with it so long i think hes come to terms with it and is happy with where he is all things considered.
 Would i do it again?
 I dont know.
 Sometimes i wish i had skipped the retin a and just tried doxy for awhile.
 It was a rough year i wont lie.
 The constant worry about sunscreen is a pain.
 He uses elta md fyi as it doesnt cause him further breakouts, and also oxy face wash.
 If your acne isnt bad and just the normal stuff, please get over obsessing about perfect skin and get comfortable with who you are and skip serious meds.
 If however you have severe acne i would recommend this.
 Anything to stay off accutane.
 And fyi as a 38 yr old for my monthly breakouts and dark spots i began using otc aha 10% and has done wonders for me.
 Faded spots as long as i continue with sunscreen and what little acne i get heals quickly without marks.
 Again it takes very little.